 Spice Up Routine Activities

-There's no need to buy thousands of dollars worth of fancy sports equipment just to get kids excited about physical activity.
+There's no need to buy thousands of dollars worth of fancy sports equipment just to get kids excited about fitness activities.
 For example, an inexpensive and intriguing gift like the Spokester bicycle accessory can encourage a child to spend more time on their bike.
-Bicycling is a great form of whole body exercise, and kids are much more likely to spend a few hours cruising around the neighborhood when their bike sounds like a real motorcycle thanks to the growl produced by the Spokester.
+Bicycling is a great form of whole body exercise.
+Get them motivated - kids are much more likely to spend a few hours cruising around the neighborhood when their bike sounds like a real motorcycle thanks to the throaty growl of Spokester.

 Make It a Reward, Not an Obstacle

 Many parents and grandparents try to trade exercise for screen time.
 They may only allow their child to play video games or use their smartphone for the day after they've spent 20 minutes or so exercising.
 Unfortunately, this just makes a child consider exercise as an obstacle standing in the way of what they'd rather be doing.

 Instead, try structuring physical activity as a reward for good behavior, or at least as a break.
 Tossing a Frisbee back and forth as a break from homework or chores makes exercise a fun activity to look forward to instead of something to get through as quickly as possible.